How does the hybrid working model work? Updated [2024]

 What exactly is hybrid working?

-A hybrid working model is a way of working where employees spend part of their time in the office and part of their time elsewhere - be it at home, in a coffee shop, or even on the go.
+A common question about this modern style of work, a popular model since Covid.
+What is hybrid working?
+The hybrid working model is a way of working where employees spend part of their time in the office and part of their time elsewhere - be it at home, in a coffee shop, or even on the go.
 This is often facilitated by digital communications tools such as Zoom, Microsoft Teams, Slack, and other platforms.

 How does a hybrid working policy work?